jasewarner/social-icons-obvs/README.md

 ## Installation

-Head over to the <a href="https://wordpress.org/plugins/social-icons-obvs/">WordPress Plugin Directory page</a> to download the plugin and follow the instructions there.
+Head over to the [WordPress Plugin Directory page](https://wordpress.org/plugins/social-icons-obvs/) to download the plugin and follow the instructions there.